-The Medicare Conditions for Coverage now contain significant requirements for a patient grievance program.
+The Medicare Conditions for Coverage contain significant requirements for a patient grievance program.
 It requires that the facility develop a time table to address grievances and a communication process.
 For example, if a patient complains about quality of care and the issue can be addressed and resolved quickly, it may not be considered a grievance.
 If the complaint cannot be resolved with a quick or immediate response, the complaint escalates into a grievance that now requires time frames for each step.
-Perhaps the first step is having the patient or staff put the grievance into a written document; the second step may be investigation of the issue that can take up to 10 days; a requirement to communicate findings to the patient within 14 days; if unresolved to the patient's satisfaction, a second investigation by someone higher in the organizational chart with a time table for communication back to the patient.
+The first step is clarifying the grievance.
+Per regulation, the patient cannot be required to put it in writing.
+If the patient refuses a request to document the grievance, the staff should write the information down and ask the patient to confirm.
+The second step would be investigating, follow up and setting a deadline, (e.g. 10 days), for an action plan to communicate findings to the patient.
+Your facility policy may include another round of investigation and communication if the initial findings and action plan are not satisfactory to the patient.